Esri/arcgis-experience-builder-sdk-resources/samples/widgets/get-map-coordinates-function/README.md

 This widget demonstrates how to display the latitude/longitude, scale, and zoom level of the map.
 Step-by-step instructions for building this widget can be found in the [ArcGIS for Developers Tutorials](https://developers.arcgis.com/labs/experiencebuilder/get-map-coordinates/).

+This widget is written as a React function component.
+The equivalent widget written as a React class component can be found [here](../get-map-coordinates-class/).

 ## How to use the sample

 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.